-Family rituals are key to maintaining a sense of identity, security, and belonging, especially when you live abroad and away from the comforts of home.
+Family rituals are key to maintaining a sense of identity and belonging, especially when you live abroad and away from the comforts of home.

 What are family rituals

 There is no rule book when it comes to family rituals.
-Although some traditions are rooted in culture or religion and are commonly observed around holidays and festivals, others are unique to each family.
-These might have been passed down from previous generations or certain relatives; for example, tucking into a Sunday roast at grandma’s house or singing a special song on birthdays.
-Then there are those that are created together as a family.
-This could be as simple as having a funny phrase to say to each other when you bid farewell.
-It could mean making up a game to play during long car journeys.
+While some traditions are centered around particular cultural or religious holidays and festivals, others are unique to each family.
+These might have been passed down from past generations or perhaps even certain relatives; for example, tucking into a Sunday roast at grandma’s house or singing a special song on birthdays.
+Then there are those traditions that families create together.
+This could be as simple as having a funny phrase to say to each other when you bid farewell or making up a game to play during long car journeys.

 Why family rituals are important

-As well as providing families with a sense of identity, security, and belonging, rituals can also help them maintain religious and cultural traditions.
-This is particularly important if you are moving abroad, especially if you’re trying out the expat life for the first time, away from your home culture and support network.
-While your closest relatives might not be nearby, sharing traditions enables you to spend quality time with those who are.
+As well as providing families with a sense of identity, comfort, and belonging, rituals can also help them maintain religious and cultural traditions.
+This is particularly important if you are moving abroad, especially if you are trying out the expat life for the first time, away from your home culture and support network.
+After all, while your closest relatives might not be nearby, sharing traditions enables you to spend quality time with those who are.
 This can also help to strengthen family bonds, regardless of where you happen to live.

-Family rituals are especially important for expatriate children who are bombarded on a daily basis with different values, attitudes, and beliefs at school, whether it’s a local or international school.
-Third-culture kids, in particular, often become overwhelmed and confused by conflicting messages.
-Having family traditions and celebrations, however, can help anchor them within their family’s culture and value system.
-This can also help minimize the internal conflict that arises as they form their personal identities.
+Family rituals are especially important for expat children who might be overwhelmed by the different values, attitudes, and beliefs that they come across every day at school.
+This is regardless of whether they attend a local or international school.
+Third-culture kids, in particular, can often become confused by conflicting messages.
+Having family traditions and celebrations, however, can help keep them feel grounded within their family’s culture and value system.
+This can also help minimize the internal struggle that they might experience when forming their own identities.

-It might be as simple as reading your children a bedtime story or singing a song to help them settle.
+It might be as simple as singing a song to your children to help them settle or reading them a bedtime story.
 It could also mean giving them a special kiss before they leave for school.
 All these seemingly small acts can create a big impact.
-Maybe reconsider hiring an au pair and take a more active role in your family life.
-They can provide a sense of comfort and security in unfamiliar circumstances; which is critical during traumatic events such as political unrest or natural disasters.
-Family rituals allow children to feel anchored and protected in a crazy, ever-changing world.
+You could perhaps reconsider hiring an au pair and take a more active role in your family life.
+This can help provide them with a sense of safety and comfort in unfamiliar circumstances.

 Creating your own family rituals